spudnik99/K-means_for_Geospatial_Haversine/README.md

-# This is a Python 3 implementation of the K-means algorithm that does not use the Scikit-learn package.
+# This is a Python 3 implementation of the K-means algorithm Scikit-learn package that uses Haversine.
-Originally presented on the Data Interview Pro YouTube channel: https://www.youtube.com/watch?v=uLs-EYUpGAw
+Uses Mexican locality data from the INEGI.